zerofo/nx-ovlloader/README.md

 This is the loader service of the Tesla ecosystem.
 It's derrived from the default nx-hbloader.
 When being run, this service automatically tries to chainload `/switch/.overlays/ovlmenu.ovl`, the Tesla Menu.
-From there on it will loader and switch between different overlays on request.
+From there on it will load and switch between different overlays on request.